 Here's a quick explainer video that also helps to describe SEO tactics and the overall importance of search engine optimization to your marketing strategy.

 If you're looking for the a list of things you should consider reviewing on your website, you can download our 50 tips for your website and SEO strategy.
 This also includes tips if you have an international brand to help make your SEO friendly to a global audience.
-You can also check out our blog on building a holistic online marketing strategy so you can see how SEO is part of the overall digital strategy.
+You can also check out our blog on building an online marketing strategy so you can see how SEO is part of the overall digital strategy.